robbieflockhart/SET08103_group30/SEMFiles/Backlog.md

 o Create a report that displays all the capital cities in the continent, sorted by the largest population to the smallest

 o Create a report that displays all the capital cities in the region, sorted by the largest population to the smallest

+o Create a report that displays the population of people living in cities, and people not living in cities in each continent

+o Create a report that displays the population of people living in cities and people not living in cities in each region

+o Create a report that displays the population if people living in cities and people not living in cities in each country